Donor Profile

 Bilateral Spending

-Norway’s strategic priorities are largely reflected in its bilateral funding allocations.
-In 2021, humanitarian assistance and health and populations received the largest shares of bilateral ODA at 15% each, or US$536 million and US$533 million, respectively.
-Government and civil society as well as environmental protection were the next largest priorities, receiving 12%, or US$419 million, and 11%, or US$401 million, of ODA, respectively.
+Norway’s strategic priorities are reflected in its bilateral funding allocations.
+In 2022, humanitarian assistance received the largest share of bilateral ODA at 16%.
+IDRCs and energy were the next largest priorities, receiving 12% and 11% of ODA, respectively.

 Norway directs most of its ODA to LICs, as defined by the DAC.
-Because a large share of Norway’s ODA is channeled as earmarked funding to multilaterals to support CSOs and in-country refugee costs, 57% of Norway’s bilateral ODA in 2021 was not allocated to a specific income group.
-As a result, explicit funding for LICs officially accounted for only 21% of bilateral ODA in 2021.
+Because a large share of Norway’s ODA is channeled as earmarked funding through multilaterals to support CSOs and in-country refugee costs, 57% of Norway’s bilateral ODA in 2021 was not allocated to a specific income group.
+As a result, explicit funding for LICs officially accounted for only 17% of bilateral ODA in 2022.
 However, including the share of bilateral ODA provided for multilateral projects in LICs or refugee costs, 52% of bilateral ODA went to LICs.

 Multilateral Spending and Commitments

-In 2021, Norway channeled 25% of its ODA, or US$1.2 billion, as core contributions to multilateral organizations, significantly below the 41% average among members of the OECD DAC.
-However, Norway channeled another 33% of its ODA, or US$1.5 billion, in the form of earmarked funding through multilaterals, much higher than the DAC’s average of 16%.
+In 2022, Norway channeled 20% of its ODA, or US$966 million, as core contributions to multilateral organizations, significantly below the 41% average among members of the OECD DAC.
+However, Norway channeled another 31% of its ODA, or US$1.5 billion, in the form of earmarked funding through multilaterals, much higher than the DAC’s average of 16%.

 Norway is a strong supporter of the UN system.
 UN agencies received 43% of Norway’s core contributions to multilateral organizations in 2021.
 14% went to the World Bank, and 10% to regional development banks.
 The current government strongly supports vertical funds, especially in the global health sector.